mochi-hpc/mochi-doc/docs/source/yokan/06_backends.rst

   and ``node_allocator_config``.

 The memory allocators used by the Map backend can be customized using the ``allocators`` configuration.
-The keys and values allocator are used to allocate memory to store the keys and values respectively.
+The keys and values allocators are used to allocate memory to store keys and values, respectively.
 The node allocator is used to allocate memory for the nodes in the map's underlying red-black tree.
 By default, an allocator that uses ``new`` and ``delete`` will be used, but if you know in advance that, for instance,